mirkosertic/MogwaiERDesignerNG/README_SQUIRREL.txt

 Requirements

-This Plugin has been tested with SquirrelSQL 2.6.8 and higher
+This Plugin has been tested with SquirrelSQL 3.0.1

 Installation

 Copy the contents of the plugin directory of the distribution to the plugins directory of your squirrel installation, including all jars and other files and directories

-Copy the contents of the lib directory of the distribution to the lib directory of your squirrel installation, including all jars and other files and directories

-If you are using the full installation of Squirrel, there may be some .jar files already existing in the lib directory, but with a different version:

-form*.jar
-hibernate*.jar
-commons-*.jar

-In such a case, please do not copy these files from the Mogwai plugin package, and use the existing ones.

 Usage